-We have investigated a continuum model of multilayer growth, the PNG model.
+We have investigated a continuum model of multi-layer growth, the PNG model.
 We confirmed that the LRR approximation implies dimension-independent growth exponents.
 Moreover, we found that the full coverage profile approaches a dimension-independent form, thus implying that this approximation effectively ignores interactions.
-It is therefore not surprising that the LRR gives the width exponent $\beta = \frac{1}{2}$ which is characteristic for non-interacting systems, such as the growth on a zero-dimensional substrate.
-We developed an alternative self-consistent mean-field approach which provides a better approximation for the uncovered fraction, and close estimates for the early time behaviour.
+It is therefore not surprising that the LRR gives the width exponent $\beta = 1/2$ which is characteristic for non-interacting systems, like the growth on a zero-dimensional substrate.
+We developed an alternative self-consistent mean-field approach that provides a better approximation for the uncovered fraction, and close estimates for the early time behavior.
 Mathematically, the mean-field approach leads to an interesting system of directed higher order Toda equations.
-The mean-field approximation overestimates layer-layer interactions and implies a sharp interface, i.e. $\beta = 0$.
+The mean-field approximation overestimates layer-layer interactions and implies a sharp interface, i.e., $\beta = 0$.
 Additionally, the two approximate approaches combine to give upper and lower bounds for statistical properties such as the coverage, the velocity, and the roughness.

-The above MFT should allow computation of spacetime correlation functions and structure functions.
+The above mean-field theory should allow computation of space-time correlation functions and structure functions.
 Even more detailed analysis may be possible for 1D substrates.
 A bigger challenge is to solve the PNG process analytically.
 Such a solution will undoubtedly illuminate the theoretical understanding of non-equilibrium growth.